rexhancx/rexhancx.github.io/_pages/research.md

 ## __Undergraduate Interns and Projects__
 ---
-> This part of the experience focused on the cultivation of ability and the exploration of various aspects.
+> This part of the experience focused on the cultivation of basic research skills and the exploration of several biology fields.
-It includes bacterial genome studies, reproductive toxicology studies, and a bite of genome editing.
+> It includes bacteria-host gene interaction, mammal reproductive toxicology, and a bite of CRISPR-Cas genome editing.

 __Modeling Liver Cancer in Mice using CRISPR/Cas System__